 1. You save money over the same period

-Sure, paying £500 to own the phone outright is a lot of money, but you can also spread that cost out into monthly instalments if you prefer, leaving you completely free to choose a SIM-only plan from any provider you want.
+Sure, paying £500 to own the phone outright is a lot of money, but you can also spread that cost out into monthly installments if you prefer, leaving you completely free to choose a SIM-only plan from any provider you want.
 That way, you can get a decent tariff with the amount of data that suits you, not whatever is currently the most affordable tariff being offered.
 By splitting out the phone and SIM like this and tailoring the plan to what you actually need, you can save yourself literally hundreds of pounds over a 24-month period compared to a traditional network contract.

 2. You can change your tariff whenever you want